COG-UK/phylo-reports/UK_full_report/all_report_results/regional_reports/report_LIVE.md

-The minimum number of introductions is 75 and the maximum is 262
+The minimum number of introductions is 33 and the maximum is 1666

 Sequences which were replicates or too error-prone were removed from this analysis.

-70 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+348 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 10 that remain:
+Of the 5 that remain:
 2 are pending extinction, ie last seen three weeks ago.
-4 lineages have gone quiet, ie haven't been seen this week.
+1 has gone quiet, ie hasn't been seen this week.
 1 has reactivated.
-3 lineages have been continuously circulating.
+1 lineage has been continuously circulating.